Auroratide/bpm-counter/README.md

 # BPM Counter

+This repo is an experiment giving AI full reign over the implementation of a simple product, with requirements drafted by a human via issues.

+Used Claude Code.

+View the app here: **https://auroratide.github.io/bpm-counter**

+## What the app is

 BPM Counter is a website that measures your heart rate.
 Here's what you do:

 1. Find your pulse by pressing two of your fingers against your neck.